 Serve with Jager Sauce (a mushroom gravy), Spaetzle(a German pasta) and Red Cabbage.
 They are a delicious combination!

-This German dinner was the perfect meal for a cold and rainy night!
-It is the ultimate comfort food dinner that you will crave all year long!!
+This German dinner is the ultimate comfort food dinner that you will crave all year long!!
 It isn't just for Oktoberfest!